Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Results and Discussion

 There are several consequences to having an architecture with low processed power, as illustrated in Fig.\,\ref{fig:processpower_eff_powerloss}.
 The first is lower requirements and subsequently lower cost for cooling.
-Second, lower processed power means that converters with lower ratings and hence lower cost are required.
-In comparing the two partial power processing architectures, LS-HiPPP and C-PPP, with FPP in Fig.\,\ref{fig:processedpower_conv}, LS-HiPPP offers the lowest processed power for any choice of converter rating.
+Second, lower processed power means that converters with lower ratings and hence lower costs are required.
+In comparing the two partial power processing architectures, LS\nobreakdash-HiPPP and C-PPP, with FPP in Fig.\,\ref{fig:processedpower_conv}, LS\nobreakdash-HiPPP offers the lowest processed power for any choice of converter rating.

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width = 8cm ]{"./Graphics/frontier_pu.png}{Tradeoff frontier of battery power utilization and converter processed power.
-Even at 100\% battery utilization, the processed power for LS-HiPPP does not exceed 13\%; the caveat is that converter rating \mbox{$\mathcal{\hat{R}}_p$} increases with battery utilization although not as steeply as FPP and C-PPP. }
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width = 8cm ]{frontier_pu.pdf}{Tradeoff frontier of battery power utilization and converter processed power.
+Even at 100\% battery utilization, the processed power for \mbox{LS-HiPPP} does not exceed 13\%; the caveat is that converter rating \mbox{$\mathcal{\hat{R}}_p$} increases with battery utilization although not as steeply as FPP and \mbox{C-PPP}. }

-In comparing partial power processing architectures in Fig.\,\ref{fig:frontier-pconv}, LS-HiPPP delivers significantly high battery utilization at low processed power.
-Not only does LS-HiPPP higher battery utilization, but it can also do so at high system efficiency as illustrated in Fig.\,\ref{fig:frontier-peff}.
+In comparing partial power processing architectures in Fig.\,\ref{fig:frontier-pconv}, LS\nobreakdash-HiPPP delivers significantly high battery utilization at low processed power.
+Not only does LS\nobreakdash-HiPPP have higher battery utilization, but it can also do so at high system efficiency as illustrated in Fig.\,\ref{fig:frontier-peff}.